DrK-Lo/2017OAExp_Oysters/notebook/2019-07-19_versionControlLog.md

-# Keeping track of versions a parameters
+# Keeping track of versions and parameters for different analysis pipeline and runs

 I created a version control log for keeping track of the different versions of the mapping and analyses pipelines.